wahleeee/IT-portfolio/wazuh-soc-files/README.md

 | **Attacker** | Used to simulate threats (brute force, recon). | Kali Linux |
 | **VirusTotal** | External threat-intelligence enrichment via API. | Cloud (API) |

-> **Note on platform choice:** This lab was built on **Proxmox** (not VMware) using Linux-bridge networking.
-Suricata runs on a **dedicated Linux VM in inline mode** rather than on Windows with Npcap — the Linux AF_PACKET path is the industry-standard approach for inline IPS and avoids the fragility of the WinDivert/Npcap stack on Windows.

 ---

 ## Network Design